 Before you go for medications or expert opinion, you can try a couple of these simple home remedies to help you reduce the congestion in your face.

 - Steaming – While research needs to be done to see the effect of steaming in unclogging your pores, enthusiasts swear by it.
 You can take a towel and dip it in lukewarm water with your favorite herb and you might see some surprising results.
+However, this method is not suggested for acne-prone skin as it may irritate it and cause pigmentation.

 - Apply aloe vera gel or cream – Aloe vera has been used by ayurvedic healers for their medicinal properties (5).
 A study was conducted to see the effectiveness of aloe vera gel on patients with mild to moderate acne.
 The patients reported a significant reduction in their inflammatory lesions (6).
 You can apply aloe vera gel or cream after cleaning your face to keep your skin shiny and smooth.
+Do a patch test before application.

 - At home face masks – Face masks containing honey might help you get rid of dead skin cells to keep your face clean and smooth.
 Honey has been used for centuries for its medicinal properties.
 Studies have shown that honey may help heal acne and contain antimicrobial properties (7).
+Do a patch test as honey may cause irritation.

 When To See A Doctor